louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 ### A national model for developing, implementing, and evaluating evidence-based guidelines for prehospital care [^ad801ef8].
 Academic Emergency Medicine (2012).
 Medium credibility.

-Tricyclic antidepressant (TCA)/sodium channel blocker overdose—prehospital care emphasizes airway support, sodium bicarbonate for conduction toxicity, hemodynamic support, agitation management, and seizure management: “Consider early airway management”; “If widened QRS (100 msec or greater), consider sodium bicarbonate 1–2 mEq/kg IV, this can be repeated as needed to narrow QRS and improve blood pressure”; for hypotension, “Consider fluid challenge (20 mL/kg)” and “Consider vasopressors after adequate fluid resuscitation (1–2 liters of crystalloid) for the hypotensive patient [See Shock Guideline]”; for agitation, “For agitation, consider midazolam” with adult dosing “Adult: midazolam 0.1 mg/kg in 2 mg increments slow IV push over one to two minutes per increment with maximum single dose 5 mg” and “Reduce by 50% for patients 69 years or older,” and pediatric dosing “Pediatric: midazolam 0.1 mg/kg in 2 mg increments slow IV push over one to two minutes per increment with maximum single dose 4 mg or midazolam 0.2 mg/kg IN to maximum single dose of 10 mg”; seizures: “For seizure, treat per Seizures Guideline.”
+Tricyclic antidepressant (TCA)/sodium channel blocker overdose — prehospital care emphasizes airway support, sodium bicarbonate for conduction toxicity, hemodynamic support, agitation management, and seizure management: "Consider early airway management"; "If widened QRS (100 msec or greater), consider sodium bicarbonate 1–2 mEq/kg IV, this can be repeated as needed to narrow QRS and improve blood pressure"; for hypotension, "Consider fluid challenge (20 mL/kg)" and "Consider vasopressors after adequate fluid resuscitation (1–2 liters of crystalloid) for the hypotensive patient [See Shock Guideline]"; for agitation, "For agitation, consider midazolam" with adult dosing "Adult: midazolam 0.1 mg/kg in 2 mg increments slow IV push over one to two minutes per increment with maximum single dose 5 mg" and "Reduce by 50% for patients 69 years or older," and pediatric dosing "Pediatric: midazolam 0.1 mg/kg in 2 mg increments slow IV push over one to two minutes per increment with maximum single dose 4 mg or midazolam 0.2 mg/kg IN to maximum single dose of 10 mg"; seizures: "For seizure, treat per Seizures Guideline."

 ---